YnotY2/read_verification_codes_imap_yahoo_mail/README.md

 1. Create account for specifed service using freshly created unique addy.io email address.

 2. Connect to Yahoo Mail using IMAP.
-3. Search for 20 most recent emails in the inbox and spam folders.
+3. Search for 10 most recent emails in the inbox and spam folders. [can modify variable value]
 4. Use regular expressions to find emails containing specific subject within emails.
 Then return all emails found.
 5. Use regular expression to find addy.io email address specified within email content.
 Then return all emails found. (usually only one)
 6. Extract the verification code using another regular expression pattern. (if multiple emails found, fetch code from most recent email)